Bill Gardner (author)

-Education

-Gardner is a graduate of Wichita North High School in Wichita, Kan., and he attended Kansas State University and Wichita State University, earning bachelor’s degrees in business and fine arts with an emphasis in design.

 Career

 Gardner started Gardner’s Graphic Hands, a graphic design firm in 1983.
 In 1987, Gardner joined forces with Sonia Greteman and Susan Mikulecky to found American Institute of Graphic Arts Wichita.
 Gardner served as the chapter’s founding president.

 Gardner, Greteman and Mikulecky started a graphic design firm – Gardner, Greteman + Mikulecky – in 1989, which became Gardner + Greteman after Mikulecky left in 1992.

-In 1994, Gardner founded Gardner Design as the sole owner and president and remains such today.
+In 1994, Gardner founded Gardner Design as the sole owner and president.

-Gardner is also an international speaker on brand identity and graphic design.
-He presents logo trends annually at HOW Design Live and has participated in speaking engagements in countries around the world including Russia and India.
-He is additionally a contributing author to LinkedIn Learning.

-Gardner’s design work has appeared or been featured in Communication Arts, Print, Graphis, New York Art Directors, the Museum of Modern Art and many other national and international design exhibitions.
-His works and writings regarding corporate identity, environmental graphics and three-dimensional design have been published in numerous books, periodicals and podcasts.

-Books

-Gardner has published multiple books including LogoLounge 1-11 and Logo Creed, a textbook for identity designers.
+LogoLounge

+LogoLounge is a research and networking tool for graphic designers who create corporate identities, or logos.
+Members can search the database by keywords provided by the originator, or according to such criteria as designer, color, shape, symbol, client, etc. Members also bookmark and organize favorite designs in “Collections,” read articles pertaining to the graphic design industry, and connect with other members.

+LogoLounge launched in 2002 and was created from a need for an efficient way to find reference material for logos.
+Gardner is the founder.